Supervisor Accreditation

 Placements

-ACRRM will collaborate with RACGP to ensure training capacity is managed appropriately for all training posts, supervisors, and registrars.
-This will reduce duplication processes and ensure the right registrar is training in the right training post.
+ACRRM collaborates with RACGP to manage training capacity effectively for all training posts, supervisors, and registrars.
+This collaboration helps reduce duplicated processes and ensures registrars are well-matched with suitable training posts.

 ACRRM training post capacity is defined by several factors including registrars staying at the training post, FTE, supervisor availability, and community healthcare needs.
 Training posts will submit their capacity request at the start of each placement process.
 ACRRM will review all requests and provide training posts with their approved capacity allocation.